celtric/kotlin-html/README.md

 ### Composability

-You can join any number elements:
+You can join any number of elements:

 ```html
 p("First paragraph") + p("Second paragraph")